hnarayanan/stylist/README.md

 Stylist is primarily written and maintained by [Harish Narayanan](https://harishnarayanan.org).

-If you're interested in contributing, please consider addressing some of the [issues people have previously reported](https://github.com/hnarayanan/stylist/issues) and [submitting a pull
+If you’re interested in contributing, please consider addressing some of the [issues people have previously reported](https://github.com/hnarayanan/stylist/issues) and [submitting a pull